 Narcotics Unit - Madison County HIDTA Drug Task Force

-The Richmond Police Department Narcotics Unit is partnered with the Madison County HIDTA Drug Task Force.
-The Narcotics Unit enforces narcotics laws, handles citizen complaints regarding narcotics, serves narcotics search warrants, and handles all narcotic-related asset forfeiture.
-The unit works closely with the federal Drug Enforcement Administration (DEA), the Kentucky State Police, the Madison County Sheriff's Office, the Berea Police Department, and the federal Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) to combat narcotics trafficking and violent crime in the community.
-The Narcotics Unit depends on the citizens of Richmond to provide information regarding possible drug trafficking activity in their neighborhoods.
-If you have suspicions about one (or more) of your neighbors, here are indicators to look for:
+The Narcotics Unit is partnered with the Madison County HIDTA Drug Task Force.
+They enforce laws, respond to citizen complaints, serve search warrants, and handle asset forfeiture any time these duties relate to narcotics.
+The unit works closely with the federal Drug Enforcement Administration (DEA), Kentucky State Police, Madison County Sheriff's Office, Berea Police Department, and the federal Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) to combat narcotics trafficking and violent crime in the community.
+This unit depends on the citizens of Richmond to provide information regarding possible drug trafficking activity in their neighborhoods, so be watchful and take note of how you can help keep your neighborhood safe.

 Narcotic Activity Indicators

 - Exchanges Of Money - Cash and packets traded through windows, mail slots, or under doorways.